nickj12497/Internship-Aggregation/README.md

 #Internship Program Aggregation

 ##CodeCademy Lessons
-(Listed in order of recommendation)
+(The order of the lessons is only a recommendation)

 1. [Ruby](http://www.codecademy.com/tracks/ruby)
 2. [JavaScript](http://www.codecademy.com/tracks/javascript)